 School: Vassar College, Class of 2023

-Past Trips: Alaska Mountains & Coast ’22, Pacific Coast ’21
+Apogee Leading Experience: Europe Coast to Coast ’23, Alaska Mountains & Coast ’22, and Pacific Coast ’21

-Certifications: Emergency Medical Technician (EMT), Lifeguard, CPR
+Certifications: Emergency Medical Technician (EMT) & CPR

 Favorite Outdoor Activities: Paddle boarding, hiking, and running